Skill Demand Index

 Which roles need Data Engineering most:

-Data Science / ML positions drive 43% of demand.
-Software Engineering and Other also frequently list Data Engineering as a requirement.
-Skills commonly paired with Data Engineering include Computer Science Degree.
+Software Engineering positions drive 32% of demand.
+Other and Data Analysis also frequently list Data Engineering as a requirement.
+Skills commonly paired with Data Engineering include SQL and Python.

 Depth Level Distribution